 A: No. The CLS Program does not cover U.S. passport fees, including those for expedited processing to meet program deadlines.

 Q: I am out of the country and cannot find a licensed medical professional.
 What should I do?

 A: First, contact your Program Officer.
-Second, contact your local U.S. embassy or consulate to see if they know of a licensed M.D., D.O., physician’s assistant (P.A.) or nurse practitioner (N.P.) in the area where you are travelling.
+Second, contact your local U.S. embassy or consulate to see if they know of a licensed M.D., D.O., physician’s assistant (P.A.) or nurse practitioner (N.P.) in the area where you are travelling/located.
 Your Program Officer can assist you with finding available medical resources necessary to complete your certification, but the final responsibility is yours.
 In some cases, you may need to travel in order to find a licensed medical professional to complete your medical forms.
-CLS cannot reimburse expenses related to completing the medical forms, including for travel.
+CLS cannot reimburse expenses related to completing the medical forms, including travel expenses.

 Q: I don’t have a primary care doctor or health insurance, and it will therefore be expensive for me to see a medical professional to complete my pre-program medical documents.
 What should I do?

 A: Having a medical professional (doctor, RN or PA) complete and sign Medical Form Parts 1 and 2 is a requirement of the CLS acceptance process.
-If you don’t have access to a medical professional at this time, we can suggest that you look into the following resources that may be available to you:
+If you don’t have access to a medical professional at this time, the following resources that may be available to you: